All about Coyotes, the new urban dogs

 Food sources

 These canines are beneficial predators that help keep wildlife populations, such as rats, mice, ground squirrels, and rabbits under control.
-Because they eat meat, they’re considered to be carnivores, but in practice, they’re omnivores.
-In urban areas, their main diet is meat, but they also eat fruit, vegetables, and insects.
-They also eat fish and carrion.
+Because they eat meat, they’re considered carnivores, but in practice, they’re omnivores.
+In urban areas, their main diet is meat, but they’ll also eat fruit, vegetables, insects, fish, and carrion.

-Fast runners–up to 40 miles per hour (67 kmh)–they hunt by day or night and usually alone, but sometimes rural Coyotes will act as a group when trying to take down a large animal, such as a deer.
-Coyotes have a bad reputation among farmers and ranchers who occasionally lose young, old or ill livestock to them.
+They hunt by day or night and usually alone, but sometimes rural Coyotes will act as a group to take down a large animal.
+Unsurprisingly, they have a bad reputation among farmers and ranchers who occasionally lose young, old, or ill livestock to them.

 #Coyote in snowy field pouncing to catch prey.